14lclark/lace/book/src/workflow/analysis.md

 ## Prediction

 Now that we know which columns are predictive of each other, let's do some predicting.
 We'll predict whether an animal swims.
-Just *an* animals.
-Not an animals with flippers, or a tail.
+Just *an* animal.
+Not an animal with flippers, or a tail.
 Any animal.

 <div class=tabbed-blocks>